Get in touch

 Most toddlers learn to walk as early as 10 months through 14 months of age; yet walking is just the beginning.
-Their physical development involves providing opportunities for Toddlers to be active and interactive; to develop their co-ordination, control, and gross motor skills.
+Their physical development involves providing opportunities for Toddlers to be active and interactive; to develop their coordination, control, and gross motor skills.
 Balance is one of the key components to gross motor movements as well as running, jumping, hopping, skipping, walking in line, including climbing play equipment and participating in nature walks.

 While Toddlers develop motor functions very early in life, it continues to progress as they age.
 During this period, we focus on expanding and refining grasping and holding skills.
 Activities for refinement of manipulative skills, eye- hand coordination, flexibility of the wrist, lightness of touch and careful handling of objects and materials that progress to more challenging fine motor accomplishments as they advance in age and prepares them for future writing.